viperproject/gobra-book/src/3-predicates.md

 // Head returns the value of the first element in the list. func (l *List) Head() (value int)

-// Get returns the element at index i in the list func (l *List) Get(i int) (value int)
+// Get returns the element at index i in the list. func (l *List) Get(i int) (value int)

 // Returns true iff the list is empty.